tramitit/guides/en/spain/birth_registration.md

 ---
-title: "Birth Registration in Spain"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Spain"]
+categories:
-meta_title: "Birth Registration in Spain: A Comprehensive Guide"
+- Spain
+date: '2024-06-07'
-description: "A step-by-step guide on how to register a birth in Spain, including the required documents and relevant institutions."
+description: Learn how to register a newborn's birth in Spain, required documents, procedure at Civil Registry, and details to note.
+Get birth certificate easily.
 draft: false
+meta_title: 'Spain Birth Registration: How to Obtain Birth Certificate'
+title: 'Spain Birth Registration: How to Obtain Birth Certificate'
-translationKey: "spain-birth_registration"
+translationKey: spain-birth_registration
 ---

 ## Description
 ### What is it?